 & in Practices

 David Norton, PhD, LMFT has seen it all.
 He has worked in not-for-profits, partnerships and as a solo practitioner.
-Eventually he grew his practice to one with 40 therapists working in 3 locations, providing nearly 35,000 sessions per year.
+Eventually he grew his practice to one with 40 therapists working in 3 locations, providing over 30,000 sessions per year.
 This website summarizes much of what he has learned as a therapist and mental health practice owner.

 4 Ways to Find Content